sei-protocol/sei-chain/sei-cosmos/x/gov/spec/01_concepts.md

 Quorum is defined as the minimum percentage of voting power that needs to be casted on a proposal for the result to be valid.

+For expedited proposals, it would need to reach a higher quorum.

 ### Threshold

 Threshold is defined as the minimum proportion of `Yes` votes (excluding